Natural Health Products

-There is good scientific evidence showing that psyllium is effective as a bulk laxativelaxativean agent that stimulates bowel movement and relieves constipation and stool softener for treating constipation and improving symptoms related to hemorrhoids.
-The role of psyllium for other usesis not clear and requires further studies.
+There is good scientific evidence showing that psyllium is effective as a bulk laxative and stool softener for treating constipation and improving symptoms related to hemorrhoids.
+The role of psyllium for other uses is not clear and requires further studies.

 Several studies have shown that psyllium products can lower cholesterol by small amounts.
 Although psyllium products should not be used alone for treatment of high cholesterol, they can be used in conjunction with other lifestyle changes that can help lower cholesterol, as recommended by your health care provider.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.

 Psyllium products are generally well tolerated for up to 6 weeks if taken as directed and with adequate water intake.
 The main side effects of psyllium products are related to stomach disturbances, including passing more gas, bloating, diarrhea, stomach pain, nausea, and vomiting.
 If you notice other symptoms while using psyllium, such as bleeding from the rectum, seek immediate medical attention.

 Some people using psyllium products have experienced serious allergic reactions, including anaphylaxis resulting in sudden breathing problems.
 If you experience any difficulty breathing, vomiting, or chest pain, seek immediate medical attention.
 Do not use psyllium if you are allergic to psyllium, the Plantago lanceolata plant known as English plantains, any other member of the Plantaginaceae plant family.

 You should also see your doctor if you: